habuma/spring-ai-rag-example/README.md

-Spring in Action AI
+Spring AI RAG Example
 ---
-Simple example to load the entire text of Spring in Action (or any other PDF) into a vector store and then expose an API through which questions can be asked about the book's content.
+Simple example to load the entire text of a PDF  into a vector store and then expose an API through which questions can be asked about the PDF's content.

 Before running the application, you'll need to acquire an OpenAI API key.
 Set the API key as an environment variable named `OPENAI_API_KEY`.
 E.g.,